-You might need to check with the Service Desk in order to make sure folder access permissions have been set in the right way, ensuring only the right people have access to the data stored in the folder.
+You might need to check with Tech Support in order to make sure folder access permissions have been set in the right way, ensuring only the right people have access to the data stored in the folder.

 Cloud storage refers to the storage and management of data online.
 Before using this service model, consider the nature of information you wish to store.
 For example, confidential information should only be stored in the Cloud if it has been encrypted.

-To further help protect your data, use 2factor or 2-steps verification (major cloud storage providers offer this option) when accessing your account.
+To further help protect your data, use multi-factor authentication (major cloud storage providers offer this option) when accessing your account.